Copywriting basics: How to boost conversions

 To clarify important questions about your target group, you can simply follow sportswear pages “undercover” on Facebook or Instagram.

 Take a look around the comments section and discover how people talk and interact with each other there.
-This is an ideal opportunity to get up close and personal with your target group and gather insights.
+This is an ideal opportunity for you to get up close and personal with your target group and gather insights.
 What conversations and interactions are triggered by certain products?
-Are there controversial topics, running gags or other leitmotifs in the target group that you can tap into?
+Are there any controversial topics, running gags or other leitmotifs in the target group that you can capitalise on?

 Social media is the most efficient way to get to know your target group in the 21st century.